fzyzcjy/flutter_rust_bridge/.github/PULL_REQUEST_TEMPLATE.md

 ## Remark for PR creator

-* New contributors will be blocked by GitHub from running CI, but you can use [a trick](https://github.com/fzyzcjy/flutter_rust_bridge/pull/663#discussion_r962150638) to workaround this, and verify your code using CI by yourself.
+- Justfile is a task runner for the command line interface that allows you to run shell commands from a file named `justfile` in your project directory, You can use Justfile after [installing it](https://github.com/casey/just).
+Note that commands written in `justfile` of this repository are expected to be run in `bash`, not `cmd` or `powershell`.
+Running `just ...` commands in `cmd` or `powershell` will produce erorrs as the syntax is not compatible.
+On Windows, you can use `git bash` if you have Git installed.
-* If fzyzcjy does not reply for a few days, maybe he just did not see it, so please ping him.
+- If fzyzcjy does not reply for a few days, maybe he just did not see it, so please ping him.